tha061/DataRing/Readme.md

 ## Content
 The *native* folder contains the C/C++ implementation of the DataRing.
+The "data_preProcessing" folder contains jupyter notebooks for processing the Loans dataset.
+The "theoretical_analysis" folder contains python notebooks for probabilistic analysis in datasharing system.

 ### Prerequisites
 Make sure you have the following installed: